 Though our daughter has spent her fair share of time in pediatric wards over the past few years — always without complaint and never failing to win over the staff with her sunny disposition and ready smile — this week was truly frightening.

 Though our Avery has many challenges, we try not to focus on the “what ifs.”
 Research tells us that many of the significant medical issues for our daughter tend to present later in life, if at all.

-I tried not panic and did a finger sweep.
-I didn’t feel an obstruction and she was breathing, though in a laboured, raspy way.
-I couldn’t wake her up so I called 911.
-The next few minutes were surreal.
-I explained to my six year old what was about to happen so he wouldn’t be afraid when the paramedics arrived.
-He stayed pressed against the wall and said to me, in the middle of it all, “Mummy.
+I carried my daughter downstairs and found my son in front hall, looking alarmed.
+I explained what was about to happen so he wouldn’t be afraid when the paramedics arrived.
+This little six year old boy pressed himself flat and small up against the hallway wall and said in the middle of it all, “Mummy.
 You don’t have to worry about me.
 I’m fine.
 Just help Avery.
 I’m okay.”
-This would’ve broken my heart if it hadn’t already been shattered into a million pieces worrying about my little girl.
+This would’ve broken my heart if it hadn’t already been shattered into a million pieces.

-Today it really hit me — how serious and scary it all was.
-I’m an emotional person but in stressful situations something takes over and all visible emotion shuts off so I can focus on what needs to be done.
+We put things in a box so we can take charge.
+I was calm and in control and in charge.
 Until this afternoon.
-I went out for an hour to pick up some groceries, specifically lots of hydrating yummy foods that Avery will possibly eat.
+Today I went out for an hour to pick up some groceries, specifically lots of hydrating yummy foods that Avery will possibly eat.
 A block from home I heard the sirens.
 Then I saw the firetruck heading toward my house.
-My heart stopped while I waited to see if the truck would turn down my street or carry on past.
+My heart stopped while I waited to see if the truck would turn down my street.

 I wiped my eyes and hugged my babies and my husband and then got on with making dinner.